TejasShinkar12/Eat-Fit-1/README.md

 - Image-based inventory ingestion using ML
 - Manual inventory management
 - Calorie and macronutrient tracking
-- Recipe generation based on available ingredients
+- Recipe generation based on available ingredients (using GEMINI API)
 - Weekly reports and alerts
 - Basic text Q&A functionality